 We must comply with various laws and regulations relating to the export of products, services and technology from the U.S. and other countries having jurisdiction over our operations.
 In the U.S., these laws include, among others, the Export Administration Regulations (EAR) administered by the U.S. Department of Commerce, the International Traffic in Arms Regulations (ITAR) administered by the U.S. Department of State and embargoes and sanctions regulations administered by the U.S. Department of the Treasury.
 Certain of our products, services and technologies have military or strategic applications and are on the U.S. Munitions List of the ITAR and the Commerce Control List of the EAR, or are otherwise subject to the EAR.
 In addition, U.S. foreign policy may restrict or prohibit our ability to engage in business dealings with certain individuals, entities or countries.
 As a result, our ability to export our products or services to certain countries or for particular end-uses or end-users may require authorization.
 Any failure by us or our customers or suppliers to comply with these laws and regulations could result in civil or criminal penalties, fines, seizure of our products, adverse publicity, restrictions on our ability to export our products, or the suspension or debarment from doing business with the U.S. Government.
 Moreover, any changes in export control or sanctions regulations may further restrict the export of our products or services, and the possibility of such changes requires constant monitoring to ensure we remain compliant.
-The length of time required by the licensing processes can vary, potentially delaying the shipment of products or performance of services and the corresponding revenue.
-Any restrictions on the export of our products or products or performance of services and the compliant.
-The length of time required by the licensing processes can vary, potentially delaying the shipment of products or performance of services and the compliant.
-The length of time required by the licensing pro
+The length of time required by the licensing processes can vary, potentially delaying the shipment of products or performance of services and the recognition of the corresponding revenue.
+Any restrictions on the export of our products or products or product a material adverse effect on our competitive position, results of operations, cash flows or financial condition.